scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 Dash
 ====

-Dash applications are web applications that are written declaratively with Python.
-In addition to the main :code:`dash` library, the :code:`dash-html-components` and :code:`dash-core-components` packages comprise the building blocks of a Dash app. :code:`dash-html-components` provides an interface for building the layout of a Dash application that mimics the process of building the layout of a website; :code:`dash-core-components` is a suite of common tools used for interactions with an application (e.g., dropdowns, text inputs, and sliders) and additionally provides a :code:`dcc.Graph` component for interactive graphs made with plotly.py.
+Plotly's :code:`dash` library provides a declarative Python interface for developing full-stack web applications ("Dash apps").
+[Dash]_ In addition to the main :code:`dash` library, the :code:`dash-html-components` and :code:`dash-core-components` packages comprise the building blocks of a Dash app. :code:`dash-html-components` provides an interface for building the layout of a Dash application that mimics the process of building the layout of a website; :code:`dash-core-components` is a suite of common tools used for interactions with a Dash app (e.g., dropdowns, text inputs, and sliders) and includes a :code:`dcc.Graph` component for interactive graphs made with plotly.py.

-For instance, a simple Dash application might look like
-this:
+A minimal Dash application that comprises a string on a webpage can be produced with the following code.

 .. code-block:: python